top of page

 50 min session | £35

-Individual, 1-2-1 talking therapy with a qualified counsellor online or via telephone on a day / time that suits your needs for as many sessions as you need.
+Individual, 1-2-1 talking therapy or life coaching with a qualified counsellor online or via telephone on a day / time that suits your needs for as many sessions as you need.

-Evening or weekend 1-2-1 Counselling (either in-person or online)
+Evening or weekend 1-2-1 Counselling or Coaching (online, telephone or in-person)

 50 min session | £45

-If you require out of hours individual, 1-2-1 talking therapy with a qualified counsellor, we offer counselling in-person (Benllech), online or via telephone in the evenings/weekends for as many sessions as you need.
+If you require out of hours individual, 1-2-1 talking therapy or life coaching with a qualified counsellor, we offer counselling in-person (Benllech), online or via telephone in the evenings/weekends for as many sessions as you need.

 FAQs